6 days

 Distance: 16 km | Ascent: 650 m | Descent: 650 m | 6 hrs approx.

-Short morning transfer to the Lac des Mèches lake to begin your hike to the Vallon de la Minière, then entering the boundaries of the Mercantour National Park.
+Pick up your picnic lunch from the hotel before a short morning transfer to the Lac des Mèches.
+From the lake, you begin your hike to the Vallon de la Minière, then entering the boundaries of the Mercantour National Park.
 Leaving the forest behind, you walk among crystal-clear mountain lakes, surrounded by wildflowers and under the watchful eyes of the chamois and ibex that graze on the slopes (perhaps even the elusive wolves).
-Reaching the Refuge des Merveilles, you can enjoy a refreshing drink and soak up the alpine ambiance before your walk back to the Lac des Meches for a transfer back to Casterino.
+Reaching the Refuge des Merveilles, you can enjoy a refreshing drink and soak up the alpine ambiance before your walk back to the Lac des Mèches for a transfer back to Castérino.

 OPTIONAL: From the refuge you can embark on a guided tour of the Vallée des Merveilles rock carvings, Europe’s largest open-air museum, highly protected and only accessible with an accredited guide.
 Tours last about 2 hours and cost around €15 per person.